933yee/UE5_ComputeShader/README.md

 For comprehensive guidance on shader development in UE4, refer to the well-known tutorial repository by [Temaran](https://github.com/Temaran) - [UnrealEngineShaderPluginDemo](https://github.com/Temaran/UnrealEngineShaderPluginDemo).
 This tutorial covers various aspects of shader creation, offering insights and best practices for UE4 developers.

-## Acknowledgments

-- [aceyan](https://github.com/aceyan) for the UE4_GPGPU_flocking project and the compute shader example.
-- [Temaran](https://github.com/Temaran) for the UnrealEngineShaderPluginDemo tutorial, a valuable resource for shader development in UE4.

 Feel free to explore and experiment with compute shaders in UE5 using this repository as a starting point.
 Happy coding!